 Tier 1 — Constrained execution

-Reduce tool call limit to 3, skip non-essential subagents, return partial results with a note.
-The agent still runs, just with reduced scope.
+Cut the tool call ceiling to 3, drop non-essential subagents, return partial results with a note.
+The agent still runs, with reduced scope.

 Tier 2 — Cached fallback

-Return the most recent successful response for this workflow type, if one exists in your response cache.
+Return the most recent clean response for this workflow type from the response cache, if one exists.

 Tier 3 — Explicit handoff

-Return a structured response with context about what was completed and route to a human queue.
-Required for customer-facing agents where silent failure is the worst outcome.
+Return a structured response describing what completed and route the conversation to a human queue.
+Mandatory for customer-facing agents where silent failure is the worst outcome.

-The circuit breaker itself is pure control logic — it just needs cost numbers.
-The question is where those numbers come from in practice.
+The breaker is pure control logic.
+It just needs a cost number per call.
+The interesting question is where that number lives in your stack.

-Langfuse provides per-generation cost data through generation.usage.cost, which it calculates from token counts and model pricing automatically.
-You can hook into its Python SDK callback to feed cost into your breaker in real time rather than polling after the fact.
+Langfuse exposes per-generation cost through generation.usage.cost, computed from token counts and model pricing automatically.
+Hook the Python SDK callback to feed cost into the breaker in real time, instead of polling after the fact.

-OpenTelemetry spans give you the infrastructure layer: propagate cost data across services, correlate it with workflow IDs, user IDs, and feature flags, and feed it into your observability stack for cross-session analysis.
-When a breaker trips, the span carries enough context to know exactly which workflow, which input type, and which tool call sequence caused the spiral.
+OpenTelemetry spans give you the infrastructure layer.
+Propagate cost across services, correlate with workflow ID, user ID, and feature flag, and pipe the result into the observability stack for cross-session analysis.
+When a breaker trips, the span carries enough context to name the workflow, the input type, and the tool call sequence that fed the spiral.

-TrueFoundry's cost observability layer adds workflow-level cost aggregation with built-in alerting, which can serve as a second line of defense — not a replacement for the in-process breaker, but a useful catch for cost trends that develop over multiple sessions rather than within a single session.
+TrueFoundry's cost observability layer adds workflow-level aggregation with built-in alerting.
+Treat it as a second line — not a replacement for the in-process breaker, but a useful catch for cost trends that develop across sessions rather than inside one.

 cost_tracing.pyfrom opentelemetry import trace